ucdavisdatalab/Spatial_SQL/README.md

 You will type your queries into the big blank box at the top of the window (next to the 1 line number).
 A query is a request for information from the database.

-You'll run the query by clicking the *Execute (F5)* button or pressing F5 on your keyboard.
+You'll run the query by clicking the *Execute* button or pressing F5 on your keyboard.

 The results of the query will appear in the box below.
 Sometimes the results will be a table; sometimes it will be a message.

-A query has a structure to it.
+A query has a structure.
 The most common one you'll see today is a "select statement".
 These start with the SELECT command, followed by the information you want to know, then the name of the table you want the information from, and finally (and optionally) other parameters that limit the results or provide some important caveats.
 Queries end with a semicolon.

 ## Non-spatial Queries
 Non-spatial queries are queries that don't involve the geometry column (the spatial information) of our table.